Meatpacking District in New York

 A special highlight of Meatpacking District is High Line Park.
 This park built on an old, elevated railroad offers unusual city views from above, with beautiful plants and artwork all around.
 You shouldn’t miss this highlight, especially in the summer when everything is in bloom and you can sunbathe or even watch the stars.
 You’ll see special details everywhere from street level too.
 For example, Meatpacking District is one of those neighbourhoods where all the alleys are cobblestone streets.

+There is not much choice of hotels in Meatpacking, but two good options are The Standard, High Line and Gansevoort Meatpacking NYC.
+Both have trendy rooftop bars and are therefore also great places to go out.
 Below the Standard Hotel, next to the hot spot The Standard Biergarten, you find The Standard Grill.
 Nothing standard here though, as this restaurant has a hip atmosphere, like you’re going out (but without the DJ).
 The Standard Grill offers tasty steaks and fish dishes.
 In the summer they have a nice terrace so you can enjoy the New York street life while sipping on your cocktail.